- Growing Up Bronx

 One of my neighbors is an amazing, friendly, kind, (I think from out of town) white male.
 He has an amazing positive vibe and energy, just an all around nice guy.
-We happen to live in a neighborhood that is relatively nice and safe in the Queens county area.
-This should give you some perspective on what is to follow.
+We happen to live in a neighborhood that is generally a relatively nice and safe place in the Queens county area.
+This should give you some perspective as to what is to follow.

 My response to that statement contained no surprise whatsoever.
 “That’s not weird to me at all man, this is NYC.”
 I told him that I grew up in the South Bronx, so I never leave any of my valuables unattended, I’m conditioned to guard my things.
-Even a jug of laundry detergent.
+Even a jug of laundry detergent which. is actually expensive.
 I do sometimes leave softener sheets, but I hide them.
-I said to him, “the way I see it I never give them a chance to steal my items.”
+I said to him, “the way I see it, I never give them a chance to steal my items.”

-This applies all across the board, not just to thieves.
+This applies all across the board, not just when it comes to thieves.
 The old man being nice to my son by giving him a coloring book?
 Potential pedophile.
+He actually had his number hidden in between the coloring book!
 The guy being nice to my wife?
-Potential rapist.
+Potential abuser.
 And on and on it goes.
 I’m always aware.
-I am still kind and sociable, I’m not saying everyone is bad, but keep your wits about you and always stay aware.
+I am kind and sociable, I’m not saying everyone is bad, but keep your wits about you and always stay aware.

 In my world, I am always among lions, so I guard my land, our food and my cubs as fiercely as I ever have.
 I never let my guard down.
-The worst mistake you could make about me is to think that my current neighborhood and lifestyle has made me soft or that I’ve forgotten the rules of the street.
-I don’t live that lifestyle anymore, but the “way” will be a part of my genetic makeup until the day I die.
+The worst mistake you could make about me is to think that my current neighborhood and lifestyle have made me soft or that I’ve forgotten the rules of the street.
+I don’t live that lifestyle anymore, but the “ways of the street” will always be a part of my genetic makeup until the day I die.
 You don’t just forget years and years of conditioning.
 You always remember.
 So I will always live with a healthy amount of cynicism.

 I grew up in a rough neighborhood during an era when your sneakers would get stolen right off of your feet, your hat would get taken off of your head, a coat, headphones, even the Lee patch on your jeans was fair game for the thieves and criminals.